DVLXLWZ/dvlxlwz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a second-year graduate student from [Academy of Mathematics and System Sciences](http://english.amss.cas.cn/) in [Chinese Academy of Sciences](https://english.cas.cn/) (see also [MCM](http://www.mcm.ac.cn/) or [Institute of Mathematics](http://www.math.ac.cn/)).
-My Supervisor is [Prof. Baohua Fu](http://www.math.ac.cn/people/fbh/).
+I'm a second-year graduate student from Academy of Mathematics and System Sciences in Chinese Academy of Sciences (see also [MCM](http://www.mcm.ac.cn/) or [Institute of Mathematics](http://www.math.ac.cn/)).
+My Supervisor is Prof. Baohua Fu.

-I'm now interested in Fano varieties, rational curves on varieties, moduli spaces and enumerative geometry.
+I'm now interested in Fano varieties, rational curves on varieties, moduli spaces and enumerative geometry (Donaldson-Thomas theory of CY-4 folds).

 Learn from the great master -- Alexander Grothendieck:
 ![placeholder](/images/grr.png){: .align-center}